jfjlaros/bin-parser/docs/paper.md

 back to its binary form.

 We have made two implementations of this library: one in Python and one in JavaScript.
-We chose YAML as our preferred serialised dictionary format, but other serialisation formats (JSON for example) can be used too.
+We chose YAML [@yamlPython, @yamlJs] as our preferred serialised dictionary format, but other serialisation formats (JSON for example) can be used too.

+# References